Goat milk

 Goat milk is the milk of domestic goats.
 Goats produce about 2% of the world's total annual milk supply.
 Some goats are bred specifically for milk.
 Goat milk naturally has small, well-emulsified fat globules, which means the cream remains in suspension for a longer period of time than cow's milk; therefore, it does not need to be homogenized.
 Eventually, the cream rises to the top over a period of a few days.
-If the milk is to be used to make cheese, homogenization is not recommended, as this changes the structure of the milk, affecting the culture's ability to coagulate the milk as well as the final quality and yield of cheese.
+If the milk is to be used to make cheese, homogenization is not recommended as this changes the structure of the milk, affecting the culture's ability to coagulate the milk as well as the final quality and yield of the cheese.

 Dairy goats in their prime (generally around the third or fourth lactation cycle) average—6 to 8 lb—(or 3 to 4 U.S.qt)—of milk production daily—roughly during a ten-month lactation.
 Goats produce more after freshening and gradually drop production toward the end of their lactation.
 The milk generally averages 3.5% butterfat.

-Сheese
+Cheese

 Pélardon is a type of cheese made from goat milk.

 Goat milk is commonly processed into cheese, butter, ice cream, yogurt, cajeta and other products.

 Goat cheese is known as fromage de chèvre in France.
 Some varieties include Rocamadour and Montrachet.
 Goat butter is white because goats produce milk with the yellow beta-carotene converted to a colorless form of vitamin A. Goat milk has less cholesterol.

 Nutrition

-A 1970 book on animal breeding claimed that does' milk differs from cows' or humans' milk by having higher digestibility, distinct alkalinity, higher buffering capacity, and certain therapeutic values in human medicine and nutrition.
-George Mateljan suggested doe milk can replace ewe milk or cow milk in diets of those who are allergic to certain mammals' milk.
-However, like cow milk, doe milk has lactose (sugar), and may cause gastrointestinal problems for individuals with lactose intolerance.
-In fact, the level of lactose is similar to that of cow milk.
+A 1970 book on animal husbandry claimed that goat's milk differs from cow’s or human milk in that it has greater digestibility, a different alkalinity, greater buffering capacity, and certain therapeutic values in human medicine and nutrition.
+George Mateljan suggested that goat’s milk could replace cow’s or sheep’s milk in the diet of those allergic to the milk of certain mammals.
+However, like cow’s milk, goat’s milk contains lactose (sugar) and can cause gastrointestinal problems for people with lactose intolerance.
+In fact, the lactose level is similar to that of cow milk.

-Some researchers and companies producing goat's milk products have made claims that goat's milk is better for human health than most Western cow's milk due to it mostly lacking a form of β-casein proteins called A1, and instead mostly containing the A2 form, which does not metabolize to β-casomorphin 7 in the body.
+Some researchers and companies producing goat dairy products have claimed that goat milk is better for human health than most Western cow's milk because it largely lacks a form of β-casein proteins called A1, and instead contains mostly the A2 form, which is not metabolized to β-casomorphin 7 in the body.